philipobrien-sdm/Rhetorical-Analysis-Tool/README.md

     *   For the **Value**, paste the Gemini API key you obtained in the Prerequisites step.
     *   Click **Save**.

 Your application is now set up and ready to use!
-You can run it, test it, and share it using the options provided by AI Studio.

-## 📖 Basic Usage
+## 📖 How to Use This Tool

-1.  **Input Text:** Either paste text directly into the text area or use one of the provided examples from the dropdown.
+1.  **Get Your Text:** Copy and paste any text (at least 200 characters) directly into the text area.
+You can also use the "Load an Example" dropdown to get started quickly.
-2.  **Analyze:** Click "Run Generic Analysis" to start.
+2.  **Analyze:** Give your analysis an optional title and click the **"Run Generic Analysis"** button.
+The AI will process the text and generate a multi-tabbed report.
-3.  **Explore:** Use the tabs to view the analysis from different perspectives.
+3.  **Explore the Report:** Use the tabs to explore the different analysis views, from the in-depth technical breakdown to the simplified explanations.

-4.  **Rewrite:** Navigate to the "Sculpt & Rewrite" tab to experiment with generative text rewriting.
+## Important Limitations: What This Tool Does NOT Do

+*   **It is NOT a fact-checker.** The tool analyzes the structure and style of an argument, not the truthfulness of its claims.
+A well-argued piece can still contain factual errors, and a poorly argued one may be factually correct.
+*   **The AI is not infallible.** While powerful, the AI can make mistakes, misinterpret nuance, or miss certain techniques.
+Use its analysis as a starting point for your own critical thinking, not as a final, definitive judgment.
+*   **Context is key.** The tool analyzes the text you provide in isolation.
+The broader context of who the author is, where it was published, and the ongoing cultural conversation is something you must still consider.

+## Our Goal

+The purpose of this tool is to empower you with the skills of critical consumption.
+By making the machinery of persuasion visible, we hope to help you become a more discerning reader, a more effective communicator, and a more engaged citizen.

 ## 🔒 Privacy

--   **API Key:** Your API key is managed securely by Google AI Studio's secrets manager and is never exposed in the client-side code.
+*   **API Key:** Your API key is managed securely by Google AI Studio's secrets manager and is never exposed in the client-side code.
--   **User Data:** The optional user profile and all analysis history are stored **only** in your browser's local storage.
+*   **User Data:** The optional user profile and all analysis history are stored **only** in your browser's local storage.
 This data is never transmitted to any server, except when you initiate a personalized analysis, where the profile is sent temporarily to the Gemini API for that single request.

-## ⚖️ Disclaimer

-This tool is designed to be an educational aid for fostering critical thinking.
--   **It is NOT a fact-checker.** It analyzes *how* an argument is made, not whether its claims are true.
--   **The AI is not infallible.** Use its analysis as a starting point for your own judgment, not as a definitive verdict.